Defensive Approximation: Securing CNNs using Approximate Computing

 Adversarial attacks pose a serious threat to machine learning systems deployed in safety- and security-critical domains.

+This paper proposes Defensive Approximation, a novel defense mechanism that leverages approximate computing at the hardware level to improve robustness of convolutional neural networks (CNNs) against adversarial attacks.
 By replacing exact floating-point multipliers with aggressively approximate ones, the proposed approach introduces input-dependent perturbations throughout the model, significantly reducing attack transferability in gray-box, black-box, and even white-box settings.

+Importantly, this robustness is achieved without retraining, while simultaneously reducing energy consumption and latency.
 Extensive experiments on MNIST and CIFAR-10 demonstrate robustness improvements of up to 99% against strong transferability-based attacks, with up to 50% energy savings.

 Key Contributions